obah2008/Active-directory-project/SIEM integration.md

 - Step 2: Create a new index to store all the logs from the endpoints
 - Step 3: Configure the port Splunk will be receiving the logs on (Port 9997) and add a new Azure NSG inbound rule to allow traffic on port 9997 to the Splunk VM.

+### Installing the universal forwarders on the Agent and Domain controller